 Under our Capital Plan our stock consists of two sub-classes of stock, Class B1 activity stock and Class B2 membership stock (together, Class B stock), both with a par value of \$100 and redeemable on five years' written notice, subject to certain conditions.
 Under the Capital Plan, each member is required to own capital stock in an amount equal to the greater of a membership stock requirement or an activity stock requirement.
 Class B1 activity stock is available to support a member's activity stock requirement.
-Class B2 membership stock requirement and any activity stock requirement.
+Class B2 membership stock is available to support a member's membership stock requirement and any activity stock requirement.